 2. Over-the-counter medications must be in the original container.
 This medication must be properly labeled, as stated above, and accompanied by a written request signed and dated by the parent.
 These products will not be given more than 5 days without a doctor’s order.
 School nurses will not administer non-FDA approved products, herbal/dietary products, medications purchased in foreign countries, or non-traditional preparations.

 3. Students will not be allowed to carry medications on them except for emergency medications allowed by Texas state law: an inhaler, EpiPen, or insulin.
 A written statement from a physician and parent/guardian allowing the student to carry and self-administer the medicine while on school property or at a school-related event is required.
 The physician’s order and written parent permission must be on file in the student’s medical records.
+Additionally, the student has demonstrated to the school nurse the skill level necessary to self-administer the prescription medication, including the use of any device required to administer the medication.

 4. Sample medication given to you by a physician must be accompanied by a written prescription from the licensed physician, a written parent request, and on file in the student’s medical records.